 Sales of Base Annual Production Rights

-After generally trending upward since the inception of the market, prices continue to sit around $5,000/AF, where they have been for the past few years.
+After generally trending upward since the inception of the market, prices continue to sit around $5,000/AF, where they have been for the past two years.

 Leases of Free Production Allowances and Carryover